The Rocketeer (film): Critical response

 Internet reviewer James Berardinelli commented that "The Rocketeer may not be perfect, but it's an excellent example of how to adapt a comic book to the screen".
 Janet Maslin from The New York Times gave a mixed review.
-She called The Rocketeer "a benign adventure saga that has attractive stars, elaborate gimmicks and nice production values—everything it needs except a personality of its own".
+She called it "a benign adventure saga that has attractive stars, elaborate gimmicks and nice production values—everything it needs except a personality of its own".
 Maslin believed that by setting the story in 1938, the filmmakers were more interested in the Art Deco production design and visual effects instead of imbuing the storyline with "inspiration, which may be why it finally feels flat".
-Hal Hinson, writing in The Washington Post, felt the film was too concerned with family-friendliness.
-Jonathan Rosenbaum of Chicago Reader believed both the editing and the storyline were not well balanced and felt The Rocketeer ripped-off elements of Indiana Jones and Back to the Future.
+Hal Hinson wrote in The Washington Post that the film was too concerned with family-friendliness.
+Jonathan Rosenbaum of Chicago Reader believed both the editing and the storyline were not well balanced and said The Rocketeer ripped off elements of Indiana Jones and Back to the Future.
 Rosenbaum also cited the casting decision of character actors as being too practical.
-"The whole thing is good-natured enough", he explained, "but increasingly mechanical".
+He explained, "The whole thing is good-natured enough but increasingly mechanical".

 Rocketeer creator Dave Stevens acknowledged he was "satisfied with 70% of the film" and highly praised Joe Johnston's direction.
-"The overall spirit and sweetness of the series is still there, intact", Stevens remembers.
-"We lost some good character stuff in editing for time, but the tone of it is still what I was trying to project in the comic pages.
+Stevens remembered, "The overall spirit and sweetness of the series is still there, intact.
+We lost some good character stuff in editing for time, but the tone of it is still what I was trying to project in the comic pages.
 I also thought Joe's casting choices were excellent.
 To his credit, Joe did not fill out the cast with a bunch of Beverly Hills, 90210 Barbie and Ken-type kids".
 Stevens found Billy Campbell to be "a good-looking guy, but he also happens to be Cliff!
 I would never have cast him based on good looks alone, but he came into the audition and just nailed it shut.
 He was made for it.
 The part was his".

+Accolades

-AccoladesThe Rocketeer was nominated for both the Hugo Award for Best Dramatic Presentation and the Saturn Award for Best Science Fiction Film, but lost both categories to Terminator 2: Judgment Day.
+The Rocketeer was nominated for both the Hugo Award for Best Dramatic Presentation and the Saturn Award for Best Science Fiction Film, but lost to Terminator 2: Judgment Day.
 Costume designer Marilyn Vance won the Saturn Award for Best Costumes, while Jennifer Connelly (Best Supporting Actress) and VFX supervisor Ken Ralston (Best Special Effects) also received nominations.